 As an agency, we are built on the solid foundations of paid search and Amazon is no different.
-By applying our scientific approach, we optimize our clients’ advertising on Amazon, and our in-house team of native linguists can localize ads to deliver top results in multiple regions.
+By applying our scientific approach, we optimise our clients’ advertising on Amazon, and our in-house team of mother-tongue linguists can localise adverts to deliver top results in multiple regions.

 Our Head of Programmatic, Ed Blakeway, provides his top ten areas to consider when investing in AMS, guided by many of the challenges his team has discovered when auditing new accounts.

 Ten elements to consider to stop your AMS becoming A MESS

 Knowledge is key and finding those who understand the mystical world of Amazon can be hard to come by.
 There are a lot of things that aren’t obvious to a new user, from varying ‘delays’, to reporting on exactly how their bidding algorithm works.
 Getting to grips with the basics is an important first step; don’t run before you can walk.